Get Started with Your First Trade Show

 Make a Security Plan

 A trade show can draw large crowds, so it is important to have a plan for keeping those people safe and secure.
-Your venue may provide security personnel, but you might prefer to hire an outside crew that specializes in large event security.
+Your venue may provide security personnel from an unarmed security company, but you might prefer to hire an outside crew that specializes in large event security.
 In addition to posting security guards, it can be a good idea to enact other security measures, such as providing all staff and presenters an RFID-enabled name badge and requiring all guests to pass through metal detectors.
 The security step of trade show planning is essential for helping both exhibitors and guests feel safe and relaxed at your event.